Quantifying Information Extraction using Generalized Quantum Measurements: Numerical results

-Exact form of the commuting Hamiltonian is irrelevant as long as it commutes with $M$, because any commuting Hamiltonian commutes through and cancels itself in all probabilities $p_{x}$ and $p_\bx$ and volumes $V_{x}$ and $V_\bx$, thus none of the commuting Hamiltonian has an effect on the value of observational entropy.
+The exact form of the commuting Hamiltonian is irrelevant.
+Due to $[\hat{H},\hat{M}]=0$, the Hamiltonian will not play a role in the probabilities ($p_{x}$ and $p_\bx$) and volumes ($V_{x}$ and $V_\bx$), thereby having no effect on the value of observational entropy.

 We parametrize the initial qubit state as

 where